TERITORI/teritori-dapp/CONTRIBUTING.md

 ### Type-safety and linting

-TODO: explain the importance of type-safety, why ignore rules are bad and in what cases you can use them
+TODO: explain the importance of type-safety and linters, why ignore rules are bad and in what cases you can use them

 ### Implement an UI

 TODO: explain how to properly take a figma and turn it into code

+### Nested scroll

+TODO: explain nested scrolling patterns

+### GridList

+TODO: explain how and when to use GridList

 ### Handling users